kevinlp9/GetPost/README.md

-First project in .net to learn get and post methods also a little review for mvc structure rules
+Project in .net to learn get and post methods also a little review for mvc structure rules